Megasley/TBT-API/README.md

 ---

 This documentation provides an overview of the available API endpoints, including Python sample requests.
-Ensure to replace placeholder values with actual API keys and data before making any requests..
+Ensure to replace placeholder values with actual API keys and data before making any requests.